Service, Regulatory Updates and Important Notifications

 For all shippers shipping to the U.S, we highly recommend:

-- For all commodities: Provide the 10-digit H.S. code for all products with country of origin from China and Hong Kong, regardless of where shipments are made
+- For all commodities: Provide the 10-digit H.S. code for all products with country of origin from mainland China and Hong Kong SAR China, Canada, and Mexico, regardless of where shipments are made

 - Manufacturer Identification Code (MID) is required for commercial use as below: